-1.1 That the Executive Committee considers and approves the proposed response to the Scottish Government consultation on 'The role of Public Sector Bodies in tackling climate change', as shown in Appendix A.
+1.1 That the Partnership notes the response approved by the Executive Committee to the Scottish Government consultation on 'The role of Public Sector Bodies in tackling climate change' as shown in Appendix A.

 2 BACKGROUND

 - 2.1 The Scottish Government published the consultation document 'The role of Public Sector Bodies in tackling climate change' on 11 September 2019, asking for responses to be submitted by 4 December 2019. - 2.2 At its meeting on 17 September 2019 the Partnership noted the requirement to report on its activities and policies in respect to climate change and noted officers will complete and submit the Public Sector Climate Change Reporting Template for 2018/19 to the Sustainable Scotland Network (SSN) (Report RTP/19/39 refers). - 2.3 At its meeting of 17 September 2019, the Partnership delegated authority to the Executive Committee to consider and approve a response to the Scottish Government consultation.